 Creating a Walking Routine for Arthritis

 Anyone looking for at-home remedies for foot arthritis should consider a walking routine.
-We recommend checking in with a healthcare provider before implementing a regime.
+We recommend checking in with a healthcare provider before implementing an exercise program.
 A doctor or physical therapist can help you create a custom routine.

 That said, arthritis experts have developed a few excellent CDC-approved programs available to virtually everyone.⁶ This includes the Arthritis Foundation’s Walk With Ease, Exercise, and Aquatics programs, along with the University of Illinois at Chicago’s Fit and Strong!
 Program, and the Cooper Institute’s group-based Active Living Every Day (ALED) program.